Elhameed/ALU-PYQUEST/README.md

 ```sh
 pip install -r requirements.txt
 ```
-3. Run the game by executing in your terminalby running the following command:
+3. Run the game by executing the following command in your terminal:
 ```sh
 python3 quiz.py
 ```